 - Track: Randwick Racecourse, Sydney, New South Wales

 The Randwick Guineas has only existed in its current form since 2006 when it changed its name, distance and venue, but can be traced back to 1935 when it was won by Hadrian over a distance of 9 furlongs (about 1800 metres).
 Before 2006 it was held at Canterbury Racecourse and was known as the Canterbury Guineas.
 In 2011 it was held at Warwick Farm Racecourse due to a music concert.
-In 2013 it is being held at Warwick Farm as improvements are made at Randwick.
+In 2013 it was held at Warwick Farm as improvements were being made at Randwick.

 See below for early markets for this years Randwick Guineas.